- Travel Insurance By PolicyBy TravellerBy DestinationExisting Customers

 You should always make the same preparations visiting friends and family abroad as you would for a normal holiday.

-The FCO report cites many cases where someone visiting Family & Friends has encountered a serious medical problem, which has involved astronomical medical bills for which both the visitor and the host have become liable.
+The FCDO report cites many cases where someone visiting Family & Friends has encountered a serious medical problem, which has involved astronomical medical bills for which both the visitor and the host have become liable.

 When arranging to visit Family & Friends abroad, purchasing travel insurance should be the very next thing you do after booking your flight, and you must make sure you are purchasing the correct policy for your needs.